 Glutamine Helps Reduce Muscle Soreness

 Exercise-induced muscle soreness is created by micro-tears in the muscle fiber and can cause extreme physical discomfort, tenderness, and even debilitating pain.
-So bad that you can even develop whats called delayed onset muscle soreness or DOMS (READ more about DOMS for more information).
+So bad that you can even develop what's called delayed onset muscle soreness or DOMS.
 The faster you can recover, the better quality workouts you’ll have, which translates into improved athletic performance.

-L-Glutamine helps reduce muscle mass breakdown and improve protein metabolism, which helps reduce post-workout muscle soreness.
-Studies have shown that the anti-catabolism (protection against break down) effects of glutamine has a direct effect on reducing soreness ratings associated with resistance training, due to improving muscle tissue repair.
+The reason why L-Glutamine is the best supplement for muscle recovery is that L-Glutamine helps reduce muscle mass breakdown and improve protein metabolism, which helps reduce post-workout muscle soreness.
+Studies have shown that the anti-catabolism (protection against break down) effects of glutamine have a direct effect on reducing soreness ratings associated with resistance training, due to improving muscle tissue repair.
 (2)